intake/intake-elasticsearch/docs/source/quickstart.rst

 - scroll: a text string specifying how long the query remains live on the server

-- size: the number of entries to download in a single call; smaller numers will download slower, but may be more stable.
+- size: the number of entries to download in a single call; smaller numbers will download slower, but may be more stable.

 Creating Catalog Entries